Our use of Cookies

 Imported Bees

-Attendant worker bees that have been imported with queens from designated third countries, are also routinely checked for the presence of exotic pests.
-See section on Imports and Exports
+Attendant worker bees that have been imported with queens from designated third countries are sent to Fera.
+Diagnosticians will examine these for the presence of exotic pests.
+To learn more about the process of importing honey bees safely and helping to avoid introducing invasive pests into the UK, please see our guidance on Imports and Exports.